Panamera-Turbo/Java-program-term_3rd/java-reference/note/README.md

 # Java-program-term_3rd
-to store JAVA programs in term-3
+- to store JAVA programs in term-3
+- Some note are worth reading